Web development subset

 Not every WordPress problem needs a rebuild, but not every WordPress install should be patched forever either.

-The right starting point is usually understanding how the current site is put together, where the real points of failure are and whether the business actually needs the current plugin and theme complexity.
+The right starting point is usually understanding how the current site is put together, where the failure points are and whether the business needs the current plugin and theme complexity.

 Good support work brings order back first.
 After that, it becomes much easier to tell whether the site can keep being improved sensibly or whether a cleaner rebuild is the more honest recommendation.